AenBleidd/aenbleidd.github.io/md/boinc_central_autodock_vina_vinardo_raccoon2.md

-# Molecular docking with Autodock4, Vina and Vinardo on BOINC Central

 This page explains how to perform molecular docking using [AutoDock4](https://autodock.scripps.edu/), [Vina](https://vina.scripps.edu/), and [Vinardo](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0155183) on [BOINC Central](https://boinc.berkeley.edu/central/).

 We describe a web-based job submission interface.